 Commercial kangaroo harvest management

-The commercial harvest area of New South Wales is divided into kangaroo management zones.
+The commercial harvest area of New South Wales is divided into 15 kangaroo management zones.
 Kangaroo management zones are used to allocate and issue harvesting quotas.
-A quota limits the number of kangaroos of each species that can be harmed commercially in any kangaroo management zone.
+Quotas limit the number of kangaroos of each species that can be harmed for commercial purposes in any kangaroo management zone.

-The commercial harvest of kangaroos is prohibited within national parks and other reserved areas and can only be undertaken on private landholdings with the written permission of the landholder (owner or occupier/manager).
+The commercial harvest of kangaroos is prohibited within national parks and other reserved areas.
+It can only be undertaken on private landholdings with the written permission of the landholder (owner or occupier/manager).

 You need a licence to harm kangaroos and to buy, sell or process kangaroo carcasses for commercial purposes.